forcellatofrancesco/Engine3D/README.md

 Thanks also to [@davideporcu](https://github.com/davideporcu) for helping me to realize this diagram.
 ## V1.0.0
 * Create a solid by adding nodes and connections between them
-* Rotate a solid by X axes, Y axes, Z axes
+* Rotate a solid by X axis, Y axis, Z axis
 * Display a solid by implementing the drawing functions.

 ## V1.0.1